DirkDi/RL-project-2022/README.md

 running main.py the other agents and baselines require additional parameters.

-To run the A2C agent "python main.py -m a2c" needs to be called and to run the PPO agent "python main.py -m ppo" needs to be called.
-All internal parameters like grid-size, number of timesteps, starting position, constraints and position of packages are preset and do not need to be set manually.
+To run the A2C agent `python main.py -m a2c` needs to be called and to run the PPO agent `python main.py -m ppo` needs to be called.
+All internal parameters like grid-size, number of time steps, starting position, constraints and position of packages are preset and do not need to be set manually.
 Also of note here is that A2C and PPO only produce sensible results for the small 3x3 grid, therefore nonsensical results for 5x5 and 10x10 do not mean that you have followed the instructions wrongly.

-To reproduce the baseline results additional parametes have to be added similarly to the other agents.
-To recreate the random baseline "python main.py -m random" has to be run, to recreate the minimum weight baseline "python main.py -m min_weight" has to be run and to recreate the maximum weight baseline "python main.py -m max_weight" has to be run.
+To reproduce the baseline results additional parameters have to be added similarly to the other agents.
+To recreate the random baseline `python main.py -m random` has to be run, to recreate the minimum weight baseline `python main.py -m min_weight` has to be run and to recreate the maximum weight baseline `python main.py -m max_weight` has to be run.

-To show a graphic representation of the created environment "-g" can be called as an additional parameter that shows a color-coded version of the environment as a grid.
+To show a graphic representation of the created environment `-g` can be called as an additional parameter that shows a color-coded version of the environment as a grid.
 An example graph can be seen below.
 The nodes are color-coded as follows: green (starting point),